 Although more research is needed to fully understand how prebiotics impact diabetes over the long term, these findings point to the potential benefits of using prebiotics in a complete plan for managing blood sugar levels and possibly lowering the chance of getting type 2 diabetes.

-The Connection Between Prebiotics and Cardiovascular Health
+Prebiotics for Heart and Cardiovascular Health

 Taking care of your heart is important for many people.
 Some research shows a possible link between eating prebiotics and heart health.
 Experts are still figuring out exactly how it works, but studies indicate that prebiotics might help lower some risk factors for cardiovascular disease.